Dretch/purescript-querydsl/README.md

 )
 ```

 The first parameter to each `Column` is the Purescript version of the database type, and the second parameter says whether this column is required for inserts or not.
 In this example `id` is not required because we know it is an auto-generated primary key column.
+Where columns are nullable in the database then it also might make sense for them to have required as `False`.

 ### Select Statements